 If you signed up for Disney+ directly, you don’t need to worry about this part, and you can move right along to Step 5.

-If you were able to click on “Cancel Subscription” in the last step, then you should now see an option to “Complete Cancellation.”
+If you were able to click on “Cancel Subscription” in the last step, you should now see an option to “Complete Cancellation.”
 Click on that, and that’s it!
-You’ve gone through the complete process of canceling Disney+.
+You’ve gone through the complete process of canceling Disney Plus.

 That means you may have a little extra money in your streaming budget.
-If you just cancelled Disney+, you’ll no longer be paying $6.99 a month.
-If you just cancelled the Disney bundle, then that’s $12.99 a month that will no longer be deducted from your bank account each month.
+If you just cancelled Disney Plus, you’ll no longer be paying $7.99 a month.
+If you just cancelled the Disney bundle, that’s $14.99 a month that will no longer be deducted from your bank account each month.
 Keep on scrolling if you’re looking to try something else.

 You’ve left Disney+ in the rearview mirror.
 If you’re looking for more adult fare like Palm Springs or Drunk History, a stand-alone subscription to Hulu might be a good option.
 Hit up our Disney+ vs. Hulu page to learn more about the differences between these two services.

 Want to skip right to finding cheap Hulu deals?
 Our Hulu deals page can help you find what you’re looking for.

 Finally, we hope you’re not leaving Disney+ because you’ve decided to go back to cable companies and their expensive, exasperating contracts.
 You can get a ton of channels without paying anything besides the price of an antenna.